wocsa/cyberjutsu/langs/en_US/courses/thcon-2024/short-discovery.md

-# Cyberjūtsu short discovery course for http://thcon.party 2024
+# Cyberjutsu short discovery course for 2024

 ## Greeting

-* The cyberjutsuka before practicing with someone greet him with physical bow called Ritsu [Rei](./glossary.md#rei) or "Onegaishimasu" sentence
+* The cyberjutsuka before practicing with someone greet him with physical bow called Ritsu Rei or "Onegaishimasu" sentence

 ## Warmup